riffnshred/nhl-led-scoreboard/README.md

 depending on the state of the scoreboard.
 Currently, there are only three boards available:

--   **Score Ticker**: This is basally like the generic score ticker you see during a game on TV of sports news showing the
+-   **Score Ticker**: This is basally like the generic score ticker you see during a game on TV of sports news showing the result or the status of the other games in the league.
--   result or the status of the other games in the league.
+-   **Series Ticker**: Works just like the Score Ticker but it shows single series bracket of a current round.
 -   **Standings**: Self-explanatory, it shows the current standings.
 Currently, you can choose between showing standings by conference or by divisions.
 Wildcard standings are coming soon.
 -   **Team Summary**: Show a summary of your preferred teams.
 It includes data like standing record, Result of the previous game and the next scheduled game.
 -   **Clock**: Show the current time either in 24h or 12h format.